 - 1. Demographics

 - 2. Perceptions

 - 3. Student Learning

 - 4. Processes and Programs

 The findings of the CNA are used to inform the Campus Improvement Plan (CIP).
-Both the CNA and CIP are presented to the Site Based Committee for review and feedback at the North Richland Middle School Generated by Plan4Learning.com
+Both the CNA and CIP are presented to the Site Based Committee for review and feedback at the end of the school year.

-30 of 37

-30 of end of the school year.